-- Residents who intentionally misstate household size or income or otherwise attempt to mislead the owner as to the household's eligibility will be evicted; - Failure to provide the required certifications, sources of income, and permission to verify income are grounds for eviction; - Any changes in the household composition within the first six (6) months of occupancy must be reported to the owner.
-(Refer to Section 4.3A of this chapter for the Corporation's policy on additional household members);
+- Residents who intentionally misstate household size or income or otherwise attempt to mislead the owner as to the household's eligibility will be evicted. - Failure to provide the required certifications, sources of income, and permission to verify income are grounds for eviction. - Any changes in the household composition within the first six (6) months of occupancy must be reported to the owner.
+(Refer to Section 4.3A of this chapter for the Corporation's policy on additional household members). - The owner and/or owner's representative, a representative of the Corporation, and a representative of the IRS reserves the right to enter the unit to inspect the physical conditions of the unit; and - A statement explaining the development is a participant in the HTC program and the tax credit units are under certain program regulations including income eligibility, fulltime student status eligibility and annual recertification requirements.